 Background & Philosophy

-A drug and alcohol treatment industry professional since 2002, Curt Maddon has worked in numerous areas of rehabilitation services including all levels of direct client care as a line director, an executive director and over eight years as an officer of two long-term dual diagnosis chemical dependency treatment facilities.
-In personal recovery from addiction since October of 2000, Curt and his family are on the same journey he helps clients and families embark upon, and his message of hope coupled with his passion for recovery has helped many begin the process in an effective and lasting way.
+A substance use and mental health disorder treatment industry professional since 2002, Curt Maddon has worked in numerous areas of rehabilitation services including all levels of direct client care as a line director, an executive director and over eight years as an officer of two long-term dual diagnosis treatment facilities.
+In personal recovery from addiction and mental health disorders since October of 2000, Curt and his family are on the same journey he helps clients and families embark upon, and his message of hope coupled with his passion for recovery has helped many begin the process in an effective and lasting way.

 Like many of his colleagues, Curt subscribes to the belief that if everyone in the family system learns how to support the recovery of their loved one by practicing the principles of recovery themselves, successful outcomes are far greater.
 Without this understanding, shift and action, outcomes are diminished.

 Studies have shown that more comprehensive, well-designed plans of action that involve the tincture of time and appropriate connected levels of care and accountability produce better outcomes.
-If one reviews the basic physician’s model of addiction treatment, that is, care for doctors with addiction problems, it is revealed that the basic model is often up to five years from the day of the intervention to the day that the patient is fully clear of all obligations of the addiction continuum of care plan he or she agreed to in order to keep their medical license.
+If one reviews the basic physician’s model of addiction treatment, that is, care for doctors with addiction problems, it is revealed that the basic model is often up to five years from the day of the intervention to the day that the patient is fully clear of all obligations of the recovery continuum of care plan he or she agreed to in order to keep their medical license.
 The outcomes for these types of programs are astounding – recovery rates in the upper 80th to lower 90th percentile.
-This is, of course, a point of leverage that pertains to a small percentage of the overall addicted population, however, proper assembly of emotional leverage, particularly in shutting down the disease of enabling, has a powerfully positive effect on the process.
+This is, of course, a point of leverage that pertains to a small percentage of the overall the population of people seeking recovery, however, proper assembly of emotional leverage, particularly in shutting down the disease of enabling, has a powerfully positive effect on the process.

 Therefore, Curt predominantly refers to programs who have a solid continuum of care philosophy.
-This usually means 90 days of inpatient treatment, followed by a comprehensive aftercare plan involving sober living, accountability and monitoring, surrounded by a Recovery-Oriented System of Care (ROSC).
+This usually means inpatient treatment, followed by a comprehensive aftercare plan involving outpatient treatment and/or clinical services, supportive living, accountability and monitoring, surrounded by a Recovery-Oriented System of Care (ROSC).

 It Takes a Village

-The holistic approach to family recovery coupled with a long term continuum of care model and attention to village dynamics for the addicted person is the primary framework of Curt’s approach to addiction recovery.
+The holistic approach to family recovery coupled with a long term continuum of care model and attention to village dynamics for the person seeking recovery is the primary framework of Curt’s approach to recovery.
 Whether providing consulting, intervention or marketing services, this model is fully applied to his work.
-For more information, rates, and availability, please contact Curt at (214) 865-6311 or click on the secure and confidential contact link below.
+For more information, rates, and availability, please contact Curt at (213) 500-0696 or click on the secure and confidential contact link below.